ContainerSSH/containerssh.github.io/docs/reference/auth.md

 {
     "username": "username",
     "remoteAddress": "127.0.0.1:1234",
-    "connectionId": "An opaque ID for the SSH connection", "publicKey": "ssh-rsa ..."
+    "sessionId": "An opaque ID for the SSH connection", "publicKeyBase64": "Base64-encoded public key in the OpenSSH wire format" }
-}
 ```